Water (classical element): Greek and Roman tradition

 In ancient Greek medicine, each of the four humours became associated with an element.
 Phlegm was the humor identified with water, since both were cold and wet.
 Other things associated with water and phlegm in ancient and medieval medicine included the season of Winter, since it increased the qualities of cold and moisture, the phlegmatic temperament, the feminine and the western point of the compass.

 In alchemy, the chemical element of mercury was often associated with water and its alchemical symbol was a downward-pointing triangle.

 Indian tradition

-Ap (') is the Vedic Sanskrit term for water, in Classical Sanskrit occurring only in the plural is not an element.v, ' (sometimes re-analysed as a thematic singular, '), whence Hindi '.
+Ap (') is the Vedic Sanskrit term for water, in Classical Sanskrit occurring only in the plural, ' (sometimes re-analysed as a thematic singular, '), whence Hindi '.
 The term is from PIE h_{x}ap water.